uptonking/note4yaoo/lib-office-remark-latest-changelog.md

   - It’s a new and better serializer with powerful features to ensure serialized markdown represents the syntax tree (mdast), no matter what plugins do.
   - Extensions to it work differently

-- Changes to output / the tree
+- Changes to output/the tree
   - All of these are for CommonMark compatibility.

 - [pr: Change to use micromark](https://github.com/remarkjs/remark/pull/536)
 # changelog